42-AI/42ai_autonomous_cars/get_data/README.md

 5. Search and download pictures from the database
 6. How to modify labels in the ES database
 7. How to create/ delete dataset
+8. Create a new index in Elasticsearch
-8. BONUS TRACK - A small description of the database architecture
+9. BONUS TRACK - A small description of the database architecture

 ## Forewords

 - Any function in this project should be run from the root folder, and not from a sub-folder like `get_data`.
-- A log file is created in the logs folder located in the get_data folder when the following functions are called: create_dataset.py create_index.py delete_dataset.py
+- A log file is created in the logs folder (located in the `get_data` folder) when the following functions are called: create_dataset.py create_index.py delete_dataset.py